 GPSS/H is a discrete-event simulation language.
 Models are developed with an editor and saved in ordinary text files.
 With GPSS/H, the text files are subsequently compiled directly into memory and executed.
-Exceptionally fast compilation and execution encourage rapid prototyping and iterative model development

-GPSS/H uses the natural and intuitive process-interaction approach to modeling.
-The modeler specifies the sequence of events, separated by lapses in time, which describes the manner in which "objects" flow through a system.
-As a result, a GPSS/H model reads like a flowchart of the system being modeled.
+Exceptionally fast compilation and execution encourage rapid prototyping and iterative model development.
+GPSS/H uses the transaction flow modeling worldview.
+A modeler specifies the manner in which "objects" flow through a system.
+As a result, a GPSS/H model reads like a flowchart of the system being modeled, and more often than not, no explicit, graphical representation of the flowchart is generated.
 This modeling approach contributes greatly to the ease and speed with which simulation models can be built.